no-jpg/no-jpg.github.io/guide.md

-ok so this is a somewhat-beginner-friendly guide to making a linux rice (yaaay)

 # Terminology
 First, I want to list a bit of terminology to make things more digestible:
 - Xorg, aka X, is a display server.
 Basically, it's the framework for any sort of window system on Linux.
 Due to how prevalent it is in the Linux space, it's a common prerequisite for anything involving a GUI (Graphical User Interface).